hatemr/Automatic-Writing-Editor/README.md

 * __10/10/19__: Worked on Flask app.
 Changed input text to paragraph instead of one line.
 Started adding ML model to the app.
 * __10/11/19__: Added essay grade prediction.
 Still need to get the database working.
 * __10/13/19__: I tried to get the databases to work for a couple hours, with not success.
 After talking with Amit, we got it to work.
 Problem was I needed to define the port since my datbase uses a non-default port (5433).
+* __10/14/19__: Read about Flask Boostrap.
+I don't yet see how I can use it to make my app prettier.
+* __10/16/19__: Continued reading about Flask-Boostrap.
+Still mystified.

 # Datasets
 1. CoNLL-2003, named entity recognition (NER): https://www.aclweb.org/anthology/W03-0419